Wally142/SuperHeroSightings/README.md

 After entering in coordinates, the Google Maps API creates a marker on the map of that location allowing users to see which heroes have been spotted where.
 The 10 most recent sightings will then be displayed on the homepage, keeping users up to date with the latest superhero activity.

-## Screen Shots
+## Screen Shot

-Dashboard screenshot:
+Homepage screenshot:
 <p>
 <br>
 <img src="Homepage.png" height="400px">